sonyaouthred/Divvy/README.md

 ![repo structure](assets/repo_structure.png?raw=true "Repository Structure")

-- **android/ios/mac/web/windows**: These folders contain the requisite assets involved with running the app on either android, ios, mac, or web.
-- **assets**: This stores any images locally used for the app.
-For now, it just stores a dummy user profile image.
+Divvy/
+├── .github/workflows/flutter-ci.yaml # Configures GitHub actions to both run tests and build app in both IOS and Android when pulling from main.
+├── android/ # Handles the build requirements, permissions, assets and code need to build app in android ├── assets/ # Contains any images locally used for the app.
+├── ios/ # Handles the build requirements, permissions, assets, and code need to build the app in IOS ├── lib/
-- **firebase**: Contains code need for firebase authentication
+| ├── firebase/  # Contains for firebase authentication services
-- **models**: Contains code for creating object sturctures used around app such as chore (which describes a chore), member (which describes a user), and subgroup (which discribes a group of users assigned to certain chores) along with divvy_theme.dart which is the theme file used to style the app.
+| ├── models/  # Contains code for creating object sturctures used around app such as chore, comment, house, member, subgroup, swap, and user.
+Along with divvy_theme.dart which is color theme file for the app.
-- **provider**: Contains the provider used across the app to keep the screens in sync and allows for modification to data and communication with backend
+| ├── providers/ # Contains the provider for entire app which helps manage state, allows for modificaiton to data, and communication with backend.
-- **screens**: Contains the code to create each of the screen with each file linked to a specific screen.
+| ├── screens/  # Contains all the code for each of the screen with a screen per file.
-- **util**: Contains addition functionality for app like date_funcs.dart which handled date formating and generating automatic assignment of chores and dialogs.dart which creates create skeletons of dialogs used around the app for user interaction.
+| ├── util/  # Contains addition functionality for app like date_funcs.dart which handled date formating and generating automatic assignment of chores and dialogs.dart which creates create skeletons of dialogs used around the app for user interaction.
 Also contains the code for accessing the server and posting/fetching requests
-- **widgets**: Contains custom widget pages that are used to create certain aspects of the app that share styling and structure.
+| ├── widgets/ # Contains code for custom widgets that provide a template to reuse repeated widgets for styling and structure.
-- **divvy_navigation.dart**: Handles bottom navigation bar that connects main pages.
-- **firebase_options.dart**: Contains the necessary information for connecting to firebase.
-- **main.dart**: Creates the main function and runs the app.
-- **test (outside of lib)**: Contains all test files and is run with CI through GitHub actions.
-- **server_test (outside of lib)**: Contains a file with tests for the server connection.
+| ├── divvy_navigation.dart # Code for handling the navigation bar at the bottom of the app
+| ├── firebase_options.dart # Specifications for connecting firebase to flutter app
+| ├── main.dart # Holds codes that starts off the app, user login, and initializes aspects of the app
+├── linux/ # Handles the build requirement, permissions, assets and code to build the app on linux ├── macos/ # Handles the build requirement, permissions, assets and code need to build the app on mac ├── server-tests/ # Contains a file with tests for the server connection.
 This is not part of the CI pipeline because the CI does not run the server locally.
 Until the server operates as a separate entity, this will not be part of CI.
-- **.github\workflows\flutter-ci.yaml**: Configures GitHub actions to both run tests and build app in both IOS and Android when pulling from main.
+├── test/ # Holds all the tests for the frontend that get run with CI through GitHub Actions ├── web/ # Handles the build requirement, permissions, assets and code to build the app on web, like chrome ├── windows/ # Handles the build requirement, permissions, assets and code need to build the app on window ├── .gitignore # Files and directory to be ignored by Git ├── .README.md # General overview documentation and developer guideline ├── .USERMANUAL.md # User guideline for running and installing the app ├── .pubspec.yaml # List of all the dependencies needed for flutter